Room 1: Julia Child

 Daniel Boulud is an iconic, award-winning French chef and friend to Patrick O'Connell with restaurants around the world.
 Room 7 is a superior room that features a king size bed, private balcony, and a single vanity bathroom with a walk-in shower.

-Room 9: Jean-Gorges Vongerichten
+Room 9: Jean-Georges Vongerichten

-Room 9 is named after celebrated French chef, Jean-Gorges Vongerichten.
+Room 9 is named after celebrated French chef, Jean-Georges Vongerichten.
 Chef Vongerichten has 40 restaurants worldwide and has authored 5 cookbooks.
 This Superior Room has a king size bed and private balcony facing the front of the Inn.
 This room also has a private bathroom with a single vanity.

 Room 10: Jean-Louis Palladin